plblum/jivs/docs/API/ValueHost_Rules/Home.md

 const services = createJivsServices('en-US');
 const rules = new YourValueHostRules(services);
 const config = rules.configure();   // takes ValueHostRulesOptions.
 See below
-// assign any callback hooks on config here const vhm = new ValueHostsManager(config);
+const vhm = new ValueHostsManager(config);
 ```
 `configure()` converts your rules into the `ValueHostsManagerConfig object` tree.
 Use its `options` parameter when you need to influence how the rules are prepared.